 1. Not every injured person needs an injury lawyer

 All right, now you might be confused.
 Isn’t this an injury lawyers’ website?
 Yes, yes it is.

 But unlike most injury lawyers, we don’t take every case that comes through the door.
 Our focus is on adding value to an injury claim.
 If we do not feel that we can add value to your settlement or verdict, we will not take your case.

 But you have to be careful out there because almost every other lawyer will take your case and take 1/3 of your recovery along with it.
 I’m not saying it is always foolish to speak with an injury and disability lawyer to determine if hiring one would be wise.
 What I am saying is, there is a potential that you may not need to hire a lawyer for your case and you may be able to accomplish a better net result without a lawyer.
-You need to be aware of that whenever you meet what an injury lawyer because some lawyers will try to sign you up right out of the gate.
+You need to be aware of that whenever you meet with an injury lawyer because some lawyers will try to sign you up right out of the gate.

 We don’t do that at Osterbind Law.
 Case in point, we track every single person who calls into our office asking for representation.
 We accept less than 1/4 of them.
 Some of them are not good cases.
 Some of them are not within our practice areas, in which case we refer these people to other lawyers we trust.
 Some of them just don’t need a lawyer to get a good result.